 - 2 yams, diced – do not peel!

-- 1 tbsp extra virgin coconut oil, melted
+- 1 tablespoon extra virgin coconut oil, melted

 - 2 cups chickpeas, drained and rinsed

 - 1 teaspoon dried dill